vladsonkin/BikeIndex/README.md

 * Add bike to your favorites
 * Contact the owner if bike is stolen

-## Contribute

-If you notice any bugs in the app, see some code that can be improved, or have features you would like to be added, please [file an issue](https://github.com/vladsonkin/bikeindex/issues/new).

-If you want to open a PR that fixes a bug or adds a feature, then I can't thank you enough!
-It is definitely appreciated if an issue has been created before-hand so it can be discussed first.

-## Build Process

-**Android Studio 3.2 required**

-* Clone or download the repo
-* Import project and build

 ## Technology stack

 Technology stack used in Bike Index